IdSec-Inc/Public/Powershell/Profile/README.md

 ## Config.json
 Contains the path of transcript file
 Contains each profile you want to propose.
 For each profile, configure UPN, default path, privilege or role of account, color for this profile.
-Example : C:\Users\myprofile\Documents\WindowsPowershell.
+Example (PowerShell 5): C:\Users\myprofile\Documents\WindowsPowershell
+Example (PowerShell 7): C:\Users\myprofile\Documents\Powershell

 ## Microsoft.Powershell_Profile
 ### Current Version
 **Version: 0.1**

 ### History
-- Sept 16, 2021 : Creation
+- Sept 16, 2021: Creation
+- Dec 12, 2021: Add folder path for PowerShell 7

 ### Using the script
 Copy this file to your Powershell profile path.